-1927 - 1962 (The Early Years)
+The Early Years: 1927 - 1962

-1962 - 1991 (The Brothers, The Sons)
+The Brothers: 1962 - 1991

-Louis' sons, Bill and Glenn "Buz", took over the management at that time, which started a new era for Tarpley Music.
-They continued to expand the business by adding stereo equipment, guitars, and other "hot" products of the time.
+Louis' two sons, Bill and Glenn "Buz" took over the management of the music business at that time, which started a completely new era for Tarpley Music.
+Bill and Buz continued to expand the business by adding stereo equipment, guitars, and other "hot" products of the time.
 They sold many of the original products from Fender, Gibson, Martin, and Hammond Organs.

-In 1984, Bill's son, David, joined the company full-time.
-In 1986, the company opened a store in Lubbock after purchasing the Electric Ear, which David took over the management of.
-In 1989, Buz's son, John, joined the company full-time.
-John took over the management of the Pampa store in 1991.
-Also in 1991, the company expanded to a fourth location in Clovis, New Mexico.
+In 1984: Bill's son, David, joined the company full-time.
+And then in 1986 the company opened a store in Lubbock, TX after purchasing the Electric Ear, which David took over the management of.
+In 1989: Buz's son, John, joined the company full-time and took over the management of the Pampa, TX location.

-1991 - Present
+The Sons: 1991 - Present Day

-During the 1990's David and John assumed the management of the company.
+During the 1990s, David and John assumed the management of the company.
 In 1991, David & Casey McGrew created a complete professional sound and video installation division, Tarpley Media, that headquarters in the Lubbock location.
 In 1995, a central warehouse and office complex was built in Amarillo, TX.
 David and John both moved to Amarillo to manage the company from there.
 In 1998, they added the fifth Tarpley location in Wichita Falls, Texas, which was in operation until mid-2007.
 In 2006, a new location was added in San Angelo, Texas.

 In 2021 we're celebrating 94 Years of being in business.
 94 Years!
 While we're just 6 years away from 100, we feel that it's worth celebrating each year you get on this earth to share in your passion for music.
 We couldn't have made it this far without the support of our communities in both Texas & New Mexico.